-Mary Kennelly is married with three children and lives with her family in Glin, Co Limerick, hailing originally from Co.
+Mary Kennelly is married with three children and lives in Glin, Co Limerick, hailing originally from Co.
 Kerry.
-She spent many years working in Special Education and is now Principal of Coláiste na Trócaire Secondary School, Co.
-Limerick.
-She is also a published poet and writer and has worked in the arts for many years.
+She spent many years working in Education and in the Arts.
+She is also a published poet and writer.

 - Editor - Winners Anthology Writer’s Week 1996, 1997, 1998 & 1999

 - Editor – Brendan Kennelly Summer Festival Inaugural Souvenir Booklet 2000